5jt/aplcloud/README.md

 The main application, RB, and Workers are implemented in APL+Win.
 Interprocess communication was implemented first with OCX controls, later with HTTP.

-The code in the Worker process requires no GUI and is a good candidate for porting to Dyalog APL.
+The code in the Worker process requires no GUI and is a good candidate for porting.
 APL+Win is a 32-bit Windows interpreter nearing its end of life.
 Migration candidates are APL64 (64-bit Windows) and Dyalog APL (Linux, macOS, and Windows).